Advice & Tips

 Need help finding a halogen light bulb or other light bulb that meets your needs?
 Our American Lighting Association trained consultants are here for you!
-Use our LAMPS PLUS store locator page to find a superstore location near you, or contact us for more information.
+Use our Lamps Plus store locator page to find a location near you, or contact us for more information.